OdyseeTeam/generate-subtitles/README.md

 # generate-subtitles

-Uses Whisper and LibreTranslate to generate transcriptions and with subtitles
+Uses Whisper to generate transcriptions and LibreTranslate to automatically translate them